webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Works-the-System.md

 ---
 aliases:
-- "Works the System"
+  - Works the System
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Influence
+title: Works the System
+collection: Foci
+kind: Compendium
 ---
 ## Works the System
 You can exploit flaws in artificial systems, including but not limited to computer code.